AutomaApp/documentation/docs/blocks/delay.md

 ---
-title: Delay block
+title: Delay Block
 ---

-# Delay block
+# Delay Block

 Add a delay (in millisecond) before executing the next block.